Nick Ut: The Terror of War

-Controversies

 Audiotapes of then-president Richard Nixon in conversation with his chief of staff, H. R. Haldeman, show that Nixon doubted the veracity of the photograph, musing whether it may have been "fixed".

 In September 2016, a Norway newspaper published an open letter to Mark Zuckerberg after censorship was imposed on this photograph placed on the newspaper's Facebook page.
 Half of the ministers in the Norwegian government shared the photograph on their Facebook pages, among them prime minister Erna Solberg from the Conservative Party.
 Several of the Facebook posts, including the Prime Minister's post, were deleted by Facebook, but later that day, Facebook reinstated the picture and said "the value of permitting sharing outweighs the value of protecting the community by removal".

 A 2025 documentary, The Stringer investigates the authorship of the photo and claims that it was not taken by Ut but by a Vietnamese photographer named Nguyễn Thành Nghệ.
 Ut and Associated Press both deny the claim.
 After a year-long investigation into the authorship of the "Napalm Girl" photo, the Associated Press concluded there was no convincing evidence who the photographer is.
-World Press carried out its own investigation into the photographer and presented their findings on 10 May in Amsterdam.
+World Press carried out its own investigation into the photographer and presented their findings on May 10 in Amsterdam.
 They concluded based on an analysis of the location, distance and the camera used, that it is more likely that the photo was taken by Nguyen Thanh Nghe or Huynh Cong Phuc, as they were in a better position than Ut.
 Given the remaining uncertainty, World Press announced that it would suspend the attribution of authorship to the photo going forwards.
 AP did not change the credit to Ut, citing the absence of conclusive evidence.